ales-erjavec/orange3-wheels/README.md

 The Windows, macOS and manylinux wheels are build on Github Actions.

-To make/build a new release, edit the .github/workflows/buils-wheel.yml file and change the `BUILD_COMMIT` version to the appropriate tag/ref in the orange3 git repository.
-Commit the changes and push the this repo (or create a pull request and have someone merge it).
+To make/build a new release, edit the .github/workflows/build-wheel.yml file and change the `BUILD_COMMIT` version to the appropriate tag/ref in the orange3 git repository.
+Commit the changes and push to this repo (or create a pull request and have someone merge it).

 The wheels are stored as build artefacts.